HugoLhuillier/TwoAssetsContinuousTime/README.md

 __dependencies__

-this branch uses [pardiso.jl](https://github.com/JuliaSparse/Pardiso.jl), which requires you to have the mkl library installed. while the installation can be a bit cumbersome, this allows us to use parallel computing to solve the hjb and kfe.
+this code uses [pardiso.jl](https://github.com/JuliaSparse/Pardiso.jl), which requires you to have the mkl library installed. while the installation can be a bit cumbersome, this allows us to use parallel computing to solve the hjb and kfe.

 ### results